What Does Lender Secondary Review Mean?

 Loan Disaster

-• Includes long-term, low-interest loans for Landowners and leaseholders to rehabilitate damaged properties.
+• This includes long-term, low-interest loans for landowners and leaseholders to rehabilitate damaged properties.

 • Long-term, low-interest loans for Disaster-stricken businesses are usually authorized in 21 days.